opengisch/QField-docs/documentation/get-started/storage-qfc.en.md

         ![Cancel subscription](../assets/images/discontinuing_service_03_cancel_subscription.png)

-    5. A Nyuki message will then appear, indicating that the subscription will conclude at the end of the current billing period.
+    5. A message will then appear, indicating that the subscription will conclude at the end of the current billing period.

         ![Cancellation message](../assets/images/discontinuing_service_05_nyuki_message.png)